Blogging old posts can be historic & fun

 Big Moose bar helps wayward boys to grow

-My mother hit me upside the head when she caught me drinking beer in the Big Moose bar up the street from where we lived.
+My mother hit me upside the head when she caught me drinking beer in the Big Moose Bar up the street from where we lived.

 I was 16 years old at the time and sipping a Ballantine beer with a friend from Dobbins Technical High School.
-Someone must have ratted me out as my good friend Joe Walsh and I — both young white guys — drank in the African American bar in a section of Philadelphia called Brewerytown.
+Someone must have ratted me out, as my good friend Joe Walsh and I — both young white guys — drank in the African American bar in a section of Philadelphia called Brewerytown.
 Continue reading

 Laughing & writing about ‘off limits’ stuff

 Laughter.
-It’s good to hear in most of life situations.
-It can be contagious and cause people to drop their serious attitudes and see a more lighter side of things.
+It’s good to hear in most life situations.
+It can be contagious and cause people to drop their serious attitudes and see a lighter side of things.

-You need it. particularly when times get tough.
+You need it, particularly when times get tough.
 And if you hang out with the type of people who laugh a lot, you might even hear some gallows humor.
-You’ll find it among soldiers, cops and nurses as well as ditch diggers, new priests and first-aid workers.
+You’ll find it among soldiers, cops, and nurses as well as ditch diggers, new priests, and first-aid workers.
 Continue reading

 Failure can often lead to a greater success